Samanneysari/devops-beginners/devops.md

 In the past, the line between web servers and application servers was sharper.
 Now, it’s a bit blurry—some web servers (like Apache with PHP) can handle more dynamic tasks, and many application servers (like Tomcat) can serve web content directly.
 Plus, cloud platforms like AWS or Heroku often bundle these roles into one easy package.
 Still, knowing the difference helps you pick the right tools for your project and understand how systems are built.

 ### What is Nginx?
-Nginx (pronounced "engine-x") is a popular web server software.
+Nginx is a popular web server software.
 A web server is like a waiter in a restaurant: it takes requests from customers (users’ browsers) and delivers the requested "dishes" (web pages, images, or other files).
 But Nginx can do more than just serve web pages—it can also act as a reverse proxy (directing traffic to other servers) and a load balancer (distributing traffic across multiple servers to handle more users).

 #### hat is the Nginx Configuration File?
 The Nginx configuration file is a text file that tells Nginx how to behave.
 It’s like a set of instructions or a recipe that Nginx follows to know: